-- Instead of greasing the baking dish with non-stick spray, line it with parchment paper for a cleaner, more effortless cake release.
+- Eliminate the mess.
+Instead of greasing the baking dish with non-stick spray, line it with parchment paper.
+It gives you a cleaner, more effortless cake release.

-- You can use the same recipe to make muffins!
-Just pour the batter into a muffin tin lined with muffin liners, top with streusel, and bake.
-As they’re smaller, you’ll only need to bake the muffins for 25-30 minutes.
+- Transform it into muffins.
+Just pour the batter into a muffin tin lined with muffin liners.
+Then, top with streusel and bake for 25-30 minutes.

-- This cake is predominantly tender.
-If you want some crunch to it, fold in chopped pecans or walnuts to the batter.
+- Add some crunch.
+This cake is predominantly tender.
+If you want some crunch, fold chopped pecans or walnuts into the batter.

-- Make the cake more mouthwatering with a luscious glaze.
-To make, whisk together 1/2 cup of powdered sugar and 1 tablespoon of milk.
-Drizzle the glaze on top right before serving.
+- Add a glaze.
+A glaze will make this cake even more mouthwateringly delicious.
+Whisk together 1/2 cup of powdered sugar and 1 tablespoon of milk.
+Drizzle on top right before serving.

 What Are the Best Apples for Baking?

-You want to use apples that are firm enough to be able to hold their shape when baked.
+You want to use apples that are firm enough to hold their shape when baked.

-Soft apples will only disintegrate and turn into mush, which will give your baked goods an off-putting consistency.
+Soft apples will only disintegrate and turn into mush, giving your baked goods an off-putting consistency.